rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

 #### Resource Manager with CPU\_MIN\_COUNT (new in 19c)

 Another way of managing CPU resources is through Resource Manager.
 We allocate a certain number of shares to each PDB.
-The amount of CPUs allocated to the PDB is equal to the percentage of shares of that PDB compared to the total number of shares across all the PDBS.
+The number of CPUs allocated to the PDB is equal to the percentage of shares of that PDB compared to the total number of shares across all the PDBS.

 To allocate resources among PDBs, assign a share value to each PDB.
 Until 19c database, the shares were allocated to each pdb through the PL/SQL package DBMS\_RESOURCE\_MANAGER.
 Since 19c, a new parameter has been introduced called CPU\_MIN\_COUNT.
 This allows us to set the minimum CPUs available per PDB.